guidepup/guidepup.dev/docs/api/class-screenreader-cursor.md

 title: "ScreenReaderCursor"
 ---

-Base interface for screen-reader classes such as [VoiceOverCursor].
+Base interface for screen-reader cursor classes.

+See also:

+- [VoiceOverCursor]

 **Contents:**